chennas/gwc139/docs/architecture-decisions/index.md

 ## Welcome to ComponentSample Tech docs

-Congratulations, We integreate anything with every thing.
+Congratulations, Architecture is a great thing.

 ## Creating Content

-We integreate anything with every thing.
+We architecture, please check our 2 diagrams.